Translate

 Changing Lives, Building Dreams.

-Maestro Cares Foundation improves the quality of life of disadvantaged children and communities in Latin America and the United States.
-We do so by providing housing, educational programming and the essential resources to support their growth and development.
+The Maestro Cares Foundation improves the quality of life of disadvantaged children and communities in Latin America and the United States.
+We do so by providing housing, educational programming, and the essential resources to support their growth and development.
 Through our efforts, we’re strengthening communities and helping children become tomorrow’s leaders.